youngsik-choi/youngsik-choi.github.io/_pages/about.md

 Honors & Awards
 ======
 * **Brenda & Jerry Gray ’62 Fellowship** (2024.
 8.)
+  * Awarded the 2024 Continuing Student Fellowship based on proven academic and research performance and demonstrated leadership.
   * Fellowship, J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University

 * [**ASHRAE Graduate Grant-In-Aid**](https://www.ashrae.org/communities/student-zone/scholarships-and-grants/graduate-student-grant-in-aid-award-program) (2024.
 5.)
+  * Selected and awarded as one of 20 graduate students specializing in ASHRAE-related technologies.
   * Funded by American Society of Heating, Refrigerating and Air-Conditioning Engineers

 * **Graduate Student Travel Award**	(2023.
 8.)
   * Funded by J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University for the *2023 IBPSA Building Simulation Conference*